chiragdesai2005/readfile-demo/README.md

 # Readfile-demo
-Spring Boot application with Thymeleaf template engine and Bootstrap front-end framework
+Build a Spring Boot Batch application that take two input parameters, the first one is path to a text file, the second one is number of threads.

 - Prerequisites softwares
     - JDK 1.8 or higher